Saturday Night Live at Home: Sketches

-Critical reception for the first episode
+Critical reception

 Writing for The A.V.
 Club, Dennis Perkins gave the episode a B− for the effort put into the episode, Chris Martin's performance of "Shelter from the Storm", John Mulaney's tribute to Willner, and the creativity of several of the skits, summing up this "outlier" episode by writing, "There wasn't anything revelatory, or even especially memorable about it, except that it existed...
 In fact, this version of the show seems constitutionally preordained to settle precisely in the middle, no matter how long SNL eventually runs.
 But we could all use some reliable institutions right now, and having SNL back—even if the future of this season, like so many other things, is deeply uncertain—was surprisingly affecting."
 Travis Andrews of The Washington Post praised the experiment, summing up his overview of the episode, "The inventive episode, born of necessity, gave us much more than [something to do for a little while].
 It gave us both the opportunity and excuse to turn off the news and laugh—even if just for a bit."
 Both Andrews and Bill Keveney of USA Today positioned Saturday Night Live as a unique television institution that has helped America process national tragedies such as the coronavirus pandemic or September 11, 2001 attacks; he characterized it as "strange" but offering comfort.
 Andy Hoglund of Entertainment Weekly said the episode was "an interesting cultural footnote—both in the history of the show, as well as for the historians taking stock of how the U.S. coped during the 2020 global pandemic", adding the show's limitations allowed them to go "full TikTok this episode.
 Not a bad thing.
 The show has been addicted to its high production values/capabilities for a while—this liberates the cast to just be weird."
 Matthew Dessem of Slate praised the episode for the sentiment in Willner's tribute and how well several of the sketches worked logistically.
 Ethan Anderson of /Film wrote that many of the sketches worked, with only three failing, "a tear of joy came to [his] eyes" at several points.